yankailab/OpenKAI/docs/3D/WebViewer3D.md

 `_WebViewer3D` derives from `_GeometryViewerBase` and reads points and lines from the same `_GeometryBase::get()` ring buffers as `_ImGUIviewer`.
 The C++ process serves the browser application and a binary WebSocket on one port.
+A separate WebSocket connects JSON application commands to `_WSconsole`.
 All browser assets, including a pinned three.js release, are in `html/webViewer3D/`.
 There is no browser-side installation, npm build, CDN, or separate web server.